Team Brady balks at NFL 'Deflategate' probe, awaits sanctions

 As the NFL went through a tumultuous year that included high-profile cases of domestic abuse by players, Patriots owner Robert Kraft stood behind embattled Commissioner Roger Goodell, which some believe could affect how tough a penalty the league might hand down to Brady or the team.

-Goodell said any discipline would be handled by Troy Vincent, the NFL’s vice president of football operations, although observers think the commissioner could conceivably pull the strings behind the scenes.
+Goodell said any discipline would be handled by Troy Vincent, the NFL’s vice president of football operations, although some observers have said the commissioner could conceivably pull the strings behind the scenes.

 “Roger Goodell is faced with making another decision, and the record shows he has had a tendency to take missteps on disciplinary decision-making,” Karen Boroff, a Seton Hall University Business School professor and Dean Emeritus, told Reuters.